SQE-Testers/Assignment_3/Muneeb_Documentation/Security.md

 HTTPS Headers are used to pass additional information from client to server through the help of request and response.

 ### Configuring Helment in Vue Store Front
 Helmet is disabled by default.
-You can enable it using the helmet property in the @vue-storefront/middleware/nuxt module configuration.
-You can pass true to enable it with the default configuration or an object to use your custom configuration.
+It can be enabled by using the helmet property in the @vue-storefront/middleware/nuxt module configuration.

 ```bash
   // nuxt.config.js